repairtech/process-whitelist-definitions/README.md

  - Each line is a separate list
  - We will match parts of words.
 So far example if the process name is "TeamViewerQS.exe" and we whitelist "TeamViewer" it will be a match because "TeamViewer" is a part of "TeamViewerQS.exe"

-If you have suggestions for additions to the whitelist, you can either send us an email at support@repairtechsolutions.com, or you can make a request on Github.
+If you have suggestions for additions to the whitelist, you can either send us an email at support@repairtechsolutions.com, or you can open an "Issue" on Github.